thegambler111/CoolObsVault/Daily_notes/One story everyday/One story everyday.md

 	- The new guys need to learn much more but they are resilient to challenges.
 I should probably give them more hard tasks
 - 8
 	- The office is kind of empty today.
 Feel a little lonely but also peaceful
+- 9
+	- Give one of the new guy freedom to do the job,, but he did not finished it on time.
+Should probably force the those guys to plan before doing first.

 #
 ---